How we maintain local highways

 Overall strategy

-The surveys which include both visual and mechanised inspection are carried out by an independent accredited company in line with industry best practice.
-The results of the survey are then fed into our Asset Optioneering Model (AOM) which informs our planned capital maintenance programme based on the available funds, condition, construction type, and deterioration rates.
+The results of the survey are then fed into our Asset Optioneering Model (AOM), which informs our planned capital maintenance programme based on the condition, construction type and deterioration rates.

-Design solutions are selected in close collaboration with our pavement engineering consultancy focussing on the life cycle of the proposed treatments to minimise the need for repeated intervention.
+Design solutions are selected in close collaboration with our pavement engineering consultancy, focussing on the lifecycle of the proposed treatments to minimise the need for repeated intervention.

-Immediate defects are identified through a mixture of punctual residents’ reports and scheduled road safety inspections done by Highways Inspectors in accordance to the roads’ hierarchy.
+Immediate defects are identified through a mixture of punctual residents’ reports and scheduled road safety inspections done by highways inspectors in accordance to the roads’ hierarchy.
 These defects are then addressed as part of our reactive maintenance programme.

 All relevant strategies and targets are set in accordance with the Hounslow Highways Highway Asset Management Plan (HAMP) and conform with our ISO 55001 accreditation.

-We are trialling Vaisala and Road AI to carry out Network inspections.
+We are trialling Vaisala and Road AI to carry out network inspections.

-There are daily war rooms taking place between the Network Management and Operations team to make sure correct type of jobs are raised.
+There are daily war rooms taking place between the network management and operations team to make sure correct type of jobs are raised.

 Specific plans for 2025 to 2026

-• Whitton Dene which is a strategic route between Hounslow and Twickenham, facilitating easier travel between Twickenham Stadium and transport hubs in Hounslow.
+• Whitton Dene, which is a strategic route between Hounslow and Twickenham, facilitating easier travel between Twickenham Stadium and transport hubs in Hounslow.

-• Chatsworth Crescent, Hounslow;
+• Chatsworth Crescent, Hounslow

-• New Road, Bedfont; and
+• New Road, Bedfont

 • Holly Close, Hanworth

-• A further 4,600sq.m of carriageway resurfacing have been confirmed through the implementation of Council commissioned traffic schemes with more expected to be confirmed throughout the year
+• A further 4,600sq.m of carriageway resurfacing have been confirmed through the implementation of council-commissioned traffic schemes, with more expected to be confirmed throughout the year.

-• A further 3,200 sqm of footway relay has been confirmed.
+• A further 3,200sq.m of footway relay has been confirmed

-• An additional £2million funding from the Authority Capital Fund for footway surfacing is expected to be spent in 2025/26 across 22 locations.
+• An additional £2 million funding from the authority capital fund for footway surfacing is expected to be spent in 2025/26 across 22 locations

-• 100% of the allocation will be spent on Preventative Maintenance
+• 100% of the allocation will be spent on preventative maintenance

-• 29 individual footway sections will be improved
+A total of 29 individual footway sections will be improved in 2025/26 based on the current agreed programme.

 • Routine maintenance will continue to be carried out as required on the 45 structures forming part of the Hounslow PFI.